‘The Eyes of Texas’ is here to stay, UT says. So is the fight over its roots.

 Hartzell said he hopes the report will help change minds on campus — and in the Longhorns’ locker room.
 On Tuesday, he plans to meet with the football team to address the report.

-“It’s going to be an ongoing set of conversations, and I know for groups like the band there’s going to continue to be those discussions,” Hartzell said.
-“Now we believe and hope with a better set of facts as we move forward.”
+“It’s going to be an ongoing set of conversations, and I know for groups like the band there’s going to continue to be those discussions,” Hartzell said, "now we believe and hope armed with a better set of facts as we go forward.”